Vexb0t/EaglerDocsV/docs/intro.md

 However 1.5.2 is also quite common, because it has singleplayer and some of the popular servers are still online.

 :::

+## History

+Im too lazy to write this